Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Experiments

 \section{Experiments}

-This section, first, empirically investigates the effectiveness of the proposed losses for learning with noisy labels, on synthetic~(Section \ref{sec:synthetic-noise}) and real-world noise~(Section \ref{sec:real-noise}).
-This is followed by several experiments and ablation studies to shed light on the properties of $\DJSnp$ and $\DGJSnp$ through empirical substantiation of the theories and claims provided in Section \ref{sec:GJS}.
-To better understand $\DJSnp$, in Section~\ref{sec:js-dissection}, we propose a specific dissection that highlights some important properties of it.
-Then, Section \ref{sec:ablation} studies the hyperparameters $\boldsymbol{\pi}$ and $M$ uncovering intriguing behaviours of $\DJSnp$ and $\DGJSnp$ respectively.
-Then, we dissect $\DGJSnp$ that reveals the importance of the consistency component.
-Lastly, in section \ref{sec:consistency}, we see how the consistency of a classifier is affected when the network overfits to noise, which could explain the effectiveness of $\DGJSnp$.
+This section, first, empirically investigates the effectiveness of the proposed losses for learning with noisy labels on synthetic~(Section \ref{sec:synthetic-noise}) and real-world noise~(Section \ref{sec:real-noise}).
+This is followed by several experiments and ablation studies~(Section \ref{sec:ablation}) to shed light on the properties of $\DJSnp$ and $\DGJSnp$ through empirical substantiation of the theories and claims provided in Section \ref{sec:GJS}.
 All these additional experiments are done on the more challenging CIFAR-100 dataset.

 \textbf{Experimental Setup.} We use ResNet 34 and 50 for experiments on CIFAR and WebVision datasets respectively and optimize them using SGD with momentum.
 The complete details of the training setup can be found in Appendix \ref{sup:training-details}.
 Most importantly, we take three main measures to ensure a fair and reliable comparison throughout the experiments: 1) we reimplement all the loss functions we compare with in a single shared learning setup, 2) we use the same hyperparameter optimization budget and mechanism for all the prior works and ours, and 3) we train and evaluate five networks for individual results, where in each run the synthetic noise, network initialization, and data-order are differently randomized.
 The thorough analysis is evident from the higher performance of CE in our setup compared to prior works.
 Where possible, we report mean and standard deviation and denote the statistically-significant top performers with student t-test.